-In recent times, the highest ever recorded temperature for London in May is 32°C, with the lowest ever recorded temperature being 3°C. Take a look at these temperatures alongside the average temperature for the month – 13°C – and it’s clear to see that they’re the extremes and certainly aren’t what you should be prepared for during your holiday.
+In recent times, the highest ever recorded temperature for London in May is 32°C, with the lowest ever recorded temperature being 3°C.

 London generally experiences a lot of cloud coverage throughout the year and May is no exception.
 The median cloud coverage for this month is 70% which does not vary substantially across the month.
 Despite the rain and cloudy spells, May is almost never affected by any foggy days.